 phase of development: Phase 1/Phase 2

-In the study, the gene will be infused via peripheral arm vein so that it can reach all the muscles in the body.
-Six DMD subjects ages 3 months to 3 years in Cohort A, and six DMD subjects ages 4 years to age 7 years in Cohort B, will be enrolled.
-All subjects will receive intravenous micro-dystrophin vector (2X10e14 vg/kg in 10mL/kg).
-Subjects will have infusions over 1 hour in the Pediatric Intensive Care Unit (PICU) at Nationwide Children's Hospital.
+In this study, the gene will be infused via peripheral arm vein so that it can reach all the muscles in the body.
+Six DMD patients ages 3 months to 3 years in Cohort A, and six DMD patients ages 4 years to age 7 years in Cohort B, will be enrolled.
+All patients will receive SRP-9001.
+Patients will have infusions over 1-2 hours in the Pediatric Intensive Care Unit (PICU) at Nationwide Children's Hospital.
 Before the gene therapy a muscle biopsy will be done at the screening visit.
-Subjects will have a second muscle biopsy to see if the gene allowed for replacement of the missing dystrophin protein at 90 days post delivery.
-After the gene transfer, patients will be carefully monitored for any side effects of the treatment.
-This will include blood and urine tests, as well as physical examination during the screening visits and on days 0, 1, 7, 14, 30, 60, 90, and 180, and at months 9, 12, 18, 24, 30 and 36 to make sure that there are no side effects from the gene injection.
+Patients will have a second muscle biopsy to see if the gene allowed for replacement of the missing dystrophin protein at 90 days post-delivery.
+After the gene transfer, patients will be carefully monitored, for 5 years to evaluate any side effects of the treatment.

 - Safety based on number of participants with adverse events.
-[Time Frame: 3 years]
+[Time Frame: From baseline up to 5 years]

 AEs will be monitored and scored for severity and relatedness to the study article.

-- Gross Motor Subtest Scaled (Bayley-III) score [Time Frame: Screening, Day 30-3 Years]
+- Cohort A : Gross Motor Subtest Scaled (Bayley-III) score [ Time Frame: Screening, Day 30-3 Years ]

 Micro-dystrophin gene expression levels will be quantified by immunofluorescence and compared in pre and post muscle biopsies.